rubenhekster/WDPS-Group-3/README.md

   3.1) JARFILE: If you want to build your own jar, add the location here 3.2) LOCALMODE: If the solution is run locally, this must be true 3.3) DEL: Specifies the delimiter the code is using to split the warc files.
+  3.4) TRIDENT: Here you can specify a trident server URL.
+Since we used an own instance
 Notes: The spark submit uses 20 executors, each with 5G memory.
 If one needs to change that, one can do so in the run.sh file